rjsmith/netkernel-snippets/README.md

 This is an [Eclipse Code Recommender Snipmatch](http://www.eclipse.org/recommenders/manual/#snipmatch) Snippet repository for [NetKernel](http://1060research.com/products/#netkernel) by [1060 Research Ltd.](http://1060research.com/).

-This repository can be used to provide pre-defined code and xml snippets for NetKernel modules in the Eclipse IDE.
+This repository can be used to provide pre-defined code and xml snippets for writing NetKernel modules in the Eclipse IDE.

 ## Installation